Locally Robust Semiparametric Estimation: Introduction

 \section{Introduction}

-There are many economic parameters that depend on nonparametric or large dimensional first steps.
+Many economic and causal parameters depend on nonparametric or high dimensional first steps.
 Examples include dynamic discrete choice, games, average consumer surplus, and treatment effects.
-This paper shows how to construct moment functions for GMM estimators that are debiased/locally robust/orthogonal (LR), where moment conditions have a zero derivative with respect to the first step.
-We show that LR moment functions can be constructed by adding the influence function adjustment for first step estimation to the original moment functions.
-This construction can also be interpreted as a decomposition of LR moment functions into identifying moment functions and a first step influence function term.
-We use this decomposition to give simple and general conditions for root-n consistency and asymptotic normality, with different properties being assumed for the identifying and influence function terms.
-The conditions are easily interpretable mean square consistency and second order remainder conditions based on estimated moments that use cross-fitting (sample splitting).
-We also give numerical estimators of the influence function adjustment.
+This paper shows how to construct moment functions for GMM estimators that are locally robust, referred to henceforth as orthogonal, where moment conditions have a zero derivative with respect to first steps.
+We show that such moment functions can be constructed by adding to identifying moment functions the nonparametric influence function from the effect of the first step on identifying moments.
+This construction follows practice where identifying moment conditions are often derived first from economic or causal models and then orthogonal moment functions constructed.
+Also the nonparametric influence function is entirely determined by the identifying moment functions and first step which motivates automatic ways to estimate the nonparametric influence function.
+In constructing sample moment functions we also cross-fit, a form of sample splitting where the moment function for each observation is evaluated at first step estimators that only use other observations, which further reduces bias.
+A GMM estimator based on orthogonal moment functions with cross-fitting used in construction of sample moments is referred to here as a debiased GMM estimator.

-LR moment functions have several advantages.
-LR moment conditions bias correct in a way that eliminates the large biases from plugging in first step machine learning estimators found in Belloni, Chernozhukov, and Hansen (2014).
-LR moment functions can be used to construct debiased/double machine learning (DML) estimators, as in Chernozhukov et al. (2017, 2018).

-We illustrate by deriving LR moment functions for dynamic discrete choice estimation based on conditional choice probabilities.
-We provide a DML estimator for dynamic discrete choice that uses first step machine learning of conditional choice probabilities.
-We find that it performs well in a Monte Carlo example.
-Such structural models provide a potentially important application of DML, because of potentially high dimensional state spaces.
-Adding the first step influence adjustment term provides a general way to construct LR moment conditions for structural models so that machine learning can be used for first step estimation of conditional choice probabilities, state transition distributions, and other unknown functions on which structural estimators depend.